+- What is the procedure for installing dental crowns?
 To install a crown, your dentist will reshape the tooth to create a perfect fit, take a mold of the tooth, send it to the laboratory to manufacture an ideally-suitable cap, and then cement it carefully.

 The procedure usually requires two visits.
 It’s done under anesthesia, which makes the entire process painless.

+- What are temporary dental crowns?
 After your dentist takes a mold of your tooth, your crown needs to be manufactured in the lab.

 For aesthetic and protective purposes, your dentist will install a temporary crown.
 It’ll cover the gap and allow you to chew, smile, and speak normally until the permanent crown is ready.